An in-depth report on the causes, diagnosis, and treatment of MS.

 - MS that is progressive from the beginning or becomes progressive shortly after the onset

-clinical isolated syndrome, which typically occurs between the ages of 20 and 50.
+clinically isolated syndrome(CIS), which typically occurs between the ages of 20 and 50.
 Initial symptoms may be mild enough that people do not always seek medical care.

-Once a second attack occurs, the person is considered to have relapsing-remitting MS. Much less commonly, the disease is progressive from the start, with more or less continuous symptoms.
+If a second attack occurs, the person is considered to have relapsing-remitting MS. Much less commonly, the disease is progressive from the start, with more or less continuous symptoms.
 This is called primary progressive MS.

-Symptoms in MS depend on the location of the nerve lesion.
+Symptoms in MS depend on the location of the nerve lesions.
 Not all symptoms affect all people.

 Symptoms more likely to occur earlier in the disease include: